MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1svg/nf-d2d1svg-id2d1svgelement-setattributevalue(pcwstr,id2d1svgattribute).md

 ## -description

-Sets an attribute of this element using a string.
+Sets an attribute of this element using an interface.

+A given attribute object may only be set on one element in one attribute location at a time.

 ## -parameters